-Adon Moskal is a senior lecturer in IT at Otago Polytechnic.
+Adon Moskal is a principal lecturer in IT at Otago Polytechnic.
 His current research interests are around learning analytics, student evaluation of teaching, and ways of incorporating technology in the classroom to support teaching and learning.

 David Rozado holds a B.Sc. in Information Systems from Boston University, a M.Sc. in Bioinformatics from the Free University of Berlin and a Ph.D in Computer Science from the Autonomous University of Madrid.
 David joined Otago Polytechnic early in 2015.
 His main areas of research are Machine Learning and Accessibility software for users with motor impairment.
 He currently teaches Data Science & Machine Intelligence, Algorithms & Data Structures, and final year Project.